Reduce Patient Safety Risks

 Antimicrobial stewardship initiatives are greatly impacted by false-positive blood cultures.
 Over 1.2 million people have a false positive blood culture in the United States annually, the majority of which are prescribed unnecessary or inappropriate antibiotics.
 This contributes to the proliferation of antibiotic resistant organisms, and numerous patient safety risks including a significant increase in CDI.

-One method to decrease antibiotic use is eliminating unnecessary and inappropriate treatment of patients that have a contaminated blood culture.6 Steripath clinical trials have demonstrated a 37% decrease in vancomycin days of therapy, with a P=0.007.
-By virtually eliminating blood culture contamination and false-positive results, patients can avoid antibiotic treatment, be treated with the appropriate antibiotics or de-escalated without delay.
+One method to decrease antibiotic use is eliminating unnecessary and inappropriate treatment of patients that have a contaminated blood culture.6 An independent clinical trial results demonstrated a 37% decrease in vancomycin days of therapy, with a P=0.007.
+By significantly reducing blood culture contamination and false-positive results, patients may be treated with the appropriate antibiotics or de-escalated without delay.

 Eliminate Unnecessary Reporting